About the Project

 Are you prepared to respond?

-The goal of NFPA's Electric Vehicle Safety Training project is to ensure that firefighters and first responders are prepared for emergencies involving electric vehicles.
+The goal of NFPA's Electric Vehicle Safety Training project is to ensure that firefighters and emergency responders are prepared for emergencies involving electric vehicles.
 The training seeks to:

-- Reassure public that trained first responders know what to do in emergency situations involving electric vehicles
+- reassure public that trained emergency responders know what to do in emergency situations involving electric vehicles

 Who should participate in the Electric Vehicle Safety Training?

-Members of the fire service, law enforcement and EMS personnel should participate in the training.
+Members of the fire service, law enforcement, EMS personnel, and other emergency responders should participate in the training.

 Why is this training being offered?

 Firefighters and other emergency responders put their lives on the line every day.
 It is critical that they have all of the specific information they need about electric vehicles when preparing to deal with hazardous situations.
 They deserve to know what is coming down the road.

 Who is developing the training?